-Regular internet usage is a bit slow, but we don’t use it for that.
-Games and apps work great.
+Regular websites are bit slow, but we don’t use it for that.
+Games, apps and even Netflix work great.
 Though the camera isn’t great, it’s fun for the kids to practice taking photos and videos.

 Amazon has its own app store, it contains most apps you find on Google Play.